dmolony3/DeepIVUS/README.md

 ![Alt Text](/Media/Segmentation.gif)

 ## Report Generation
 A report in the form of a text file can be generated for each frame in the pullback by pressing *Write Report*.
 If *Gated Frames* is checked then the report will only include the end-diastolic images.
-The report consists of the following variables
+The report consists of the following variables:
 **Frame, Lumen area, Plaque area, Vessel area, Plaque burden, Phenotype**

+## Keyboard Shortcuts
+:arrow_up: Next (gated) proximal image
+:arrow_down: Next (gated) distal image
+:arrow_right: Next proximal image
+:arrow_left: Next distal image
+<kbd>h</kbd> Hide contours
+<kbd>j</kbd> Jiggle current frame
+<kbd>q</kbd> Quit session

 ## DeepIVUS Project Roadmap
 * Ability to manually edit contours